Lyalpha/ifuanal/docs/tutorial.rst

 DEC if the argument ``usewcs = True``.
 The centre is found by fitting a 2D gaussian to a region around this initial guess.

-To resolve poor fits look at the docs for :meth:`~ifuanal.IFUCube.set_nucleus`, since there are other arguments to play with, as well as the option to specify a location outside the FOV. ::
+To correct bad fits, look at the docs for :meth:`~ifuanal.IFUCube.set_nucleus`, since there are other arguments to play with, as well as the option to specify a location outside the FOV. ::